Azure/logicapps/azure-devops-sample/README.md

 ### Setting up your project in VS Code

-- Clone this repository locally and open the `github-sample` folder in VSCode
+- Clone this repository locally and open the `azure-devops-sample` folder in VSCode
 - Navigate to the `logic` folder and create a `local.settings.json` file and paste in the following:

   ```json